Jisung-P91/DOCKING/3VJK.md

 ### Sphere selection

-We need to create INSPH file in the bin directory by:
+We need to create INSPH file in the directory by:

 `vi INSPH`